 Former research fellows

-- Dr Olumayowa Kajero, EPSRC GCRF institutional grant funded
+- Dr Olumayowa Kajero, research topic 'modelling evaporation of topical formulations', EPSRC GCRF institutional grant funded

-- Dr Agnieszka Lemanska, EPSRC Impact Acceleration Account funded
+- Dr Agnieszka Lemanska, research topic 'machine learning for patient reported outcome measures', EPSRC Impact Acceleration Account funded

 Former PhD/EngD students